PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 "EAT SHIT" said on a teal gradient background as he spins

 # Cirno Fumo
-judges your life decision on continuing this fucked up adventure or not
+Another resident of the Gensokyo hood, Cirno judges your life decision on continuing this fucked up adventure or not

 # Fucked up Dog
 "This Dog is fucked up bruh"